 Using myself as a leading example of action, I want to share my story of what ignited my mission.
 On April 23, 2017, I was robbed at gunpoint, shot in my head, and was left with a 5% chance of survival.

 When I awoke from the coma, I was paralyzed from the neck down and was told that I would never walk again.
 The doctors informed me, and my family, that I would need a high-powered wheelchair for the rest of my life.
 I denied their prognosis, and suggestion, told them that I am living my life on my terms, not theirs.

-This state of adversity taught me that I had a I had a choice – prepare to suffer or prepare to heal.
+This state of adversity taught me that I had a I had a choice – prepare to suffer, or, prepare to overcome the challenges ahead.
 If I choose to suffer I am choosing to surrender and live life by default.
-If I choose to heal, however, I am choosing to be proactive and live life by my design.
+If I choose to overcome, however, I am choosing to become proactive and live life by my design.
 With that said, I still cannot walk, independently, but I am putting in the effort everyday to be better than I was the day before.
 My medical team began to notice my progress and now they are helping me to evolve and learn how to walk.